 Thatched Roof Mortgage: Specialist Lending

 Thatched cottages are among the most picturesque homes in the British countryside.
 Around 60,000 thatched properties exist across the UK, and they attract strong demand from buyers seeking character and charm.
-Getting a mortgage on one is perfectly achievable — but the thatch brings specific considerations around fire risk, insurance, and maintenance.
+Getting a mortgage on one is perfectly achievable — but the thatch brings specific considerations that make this a non-standard construction type with fire risk, insurance, and maintenance implications.

 Why Lenders Think Twice